 Auditory: bells, carols, squeals of children as wrapping paper is ripped

 Olfactory: pine trees, candles, baked goods and other foods, unfamiliar perfumes worn by visitors

 Gustatory (taste): different tastes and textures of holiday foods

 Kinesthetic: rushing to school pageants, crowds in malls and stores, unwanted hugs from family or friends

 Think back to past holidays and ask your child what parts of the season are stressful for him or her, and then plan accordingly.

-If the smell of a live pine is distressing, get an artificial tree.
-If the smell of candles is upsetting, skip them this year.
+If the smell of a live pine upsets your child, get an artificial tree.
+If the smell of candles makes them feel queasy, skip them this year.

 If lights are a problem, see if your child does better with ones that don’t flash, or light your tree less often (or when your child isn’t in the room).